jiangzhan/ip_lookup/README.md

 # Member Login
-A simple module that tracks each time a user logs in and stores browser name, platform, browser version and user ID into your database.
+A simple module that tracks each time a user logs in and stores browser name, platform, browser version, city, region  and user ID into your database.

-Note: Current user font color will turn red.

 ## Installation
 Install, and activate the module as you would any other module.
 As soon as the